 While demand charge structures may encourage reduction in peak (depending on how peak is defined), it may not send an adequate conservation signal to reduce usage, if implemented with an associated reduction in kwh/volumetric costs, and subsequently the costs of generation (as compared to volume-based rates).
 Additionally, demand charges do not assist in customer understanding of the rate design as there is a small margin for customer error; higher bills can be earned through a shorter timeframe of a lapse of attention (i.e., too many appliances on at once) and can result in the possibility of higher bill volatility from month to month.
-Lower income customers (or those with low load factors) are especially hard hit as they can have less control over peak demand usage.
+Low er income customers (or those with low load factor customers s) are may experience on-going higher bills unless they find a way to reduce their especially hard hit as they can have less control over peak demands usage.
 Lastly, demand charges, if a large portion of a customer's distribution bill, would over collect customer costs as demand costs.